UpTheShipCreek/Project2023/Assignment_3/readme.md

 or

-    ./comparisons ./in/input.dat ./in/query.dat ./in/encoded_dataset.dat ./in/encoded_queryset.dat
+    ./comparisons ./in/input.dat ./in/query.dat ./in/encoded_dataset.dat ./in/encoded_queryset.dat 100

 for the clustering and nearest neighbor comparison tests respectively.

-**Important:** Make sure to give a big enough queryset cause the comparisons program averages the results of each method for 2000 queries.
+### Output
+The detailed output of the comparisons will be written in the `./out/comparison_details.out`

 ## Programs
 For the new process of the creation of the encoder see the [encoder creation section](./encoder_creation.md) and for the results see the [comparisons section](./comparisons.md)